Browse by . . .

 Some connections seem obvious, at least in retrospect.
 They give the outstanding issues in art history a moment to settle down before art unsettles them yet again.
 Others have the shock of a fable.
 After all the hoopla over "Sensation," a show supposedly unfit for children, he suggests seeing the young British artists through the eyes of a child.

 For another, he takes the time to reflect.
 One opening mini-essay suggests how perspective space for Salvador Dalí became instantly recognizable—not as the skilled illusion of reality, but as the stuff of nightmares.
-When Danto visits Cy Twombly's scrawls, he sees how gestural art creates the equivalent of a novel's narrator, a fiction that Danto calls the artist's "implicit hand."
+When Danto visits Cy Twombly, he sees how gestural art creates the equivalent of a novel's narrator, a fiction that Danto calls the artist's "implicit hand."
 These openings remind me how far a good critic's implicit hand can stretch—and how open it must be.

 For yet another, he cannot stop talking about art, whatever the topic at hand.
 I made fun of the conversion from academic to journalist.
 However, for Danto, New York's galleries never required a detour.
 Andy Warhol himself triggered the Columbia professor's philosophy of art.
 When he tells of sitting three times through Shirin Neshat's Rapture well before it reached a Whitney Biennial, I hear the same gallery fan for whom Brillo boxes amounted to a conversion experience decades ago.
 And then he describes her full video and where it led him.